hufman/medialinkfs/README.md

   * artists
   * composers

+* freebase

+  The freebase plugin is very flexible, supporting user-customizable queries to freebase.com.
+It comes with a few common queries.
+Add a type option to the parser\_options to set one.
+This is used in the film and tv\_program options to search with the year information.
+Without a type, the plugin will search for everything on freebase by the name, and then try to fill in any extra properties that it finds for that item.

+  Properties that are found through the properties option will be added to the metadata object.
+If the property name does not show up in the renames option, then the full property name will be used, otherwise the renamed metadata name.

+  Heavy usage of the freebase plugin may require an API key for Freebase from the [Google API Console](https://code.google.com/apis/console).
+This key is set in the api\_key parser\_option.
+Some usage is available without a key, but there isn't clear documentation of how much.
+The limit with the API key is 100k requests per day.

+  * type - A freebase schema type.
+The following types are built-in:
+      * /film/film
+      * /tv/tv\_program
+  * searches - A dictionary of hashes, each hash describing how to map from the discovered name and year to a search query
+  * properties - A dictionary of MQL parameters to search for, such as {"/film/film/directed\_by":[]}
+  * renames - A dictionary of freebase properties to be renamed to shorter metadata keys.
+If a search returns a property that is not in this list, then the full name will be available in the metadata.
+The following properties are renamed by default:
+      * /common/topic/alias -> aka
+      * /film/film/initial\_release\_date -> release\_date
+      * /film/film/directed\_by -> directors
+      * /film/film/starring -> actors
+      * /film/film/genre -> genres
+      * /film/film/subjects -> subjects
+      * /film/film/film\_series -> series
+      * /film/film/produced\_by -> producers
+      * /film/film/written\_by -> writers
+      * /film/film/edited\_by -> editors
+      * /film/film/music -> composers
+      * /film/film/language -> languages
+      * /film/film/country -> countries
+      * /tv/tv\_program/regular\_cast -> actors
+      * /tv/tv\_program/air\_date\_of\_first\_episode -> release\_date
+      * /tv/tv\_program/genre -> genres
+      * /tv/tv\_program/tv\_producer -> producers
+      * /tv/tv\_program/recurring\_writers -> writers
+      * /tv/tv\_program/original\_network -> network
+      * /tv/tv\_program/country\_of\_origin -> countries
+      * /tv/tv\_program/languages -> languages
+  * promotions - A dictionary of freebase properties that should be promoted from a list of dictionaries to a regular list.
+For example, instead of /film/film/starring being a structure such as [{"actor":"name1"},{"actor":"name2"}], this changes it to a structure such as ["name1","name2"].
+The following properties are changed by default:
+      * /film/film/starring['actor']
+      * /tv/tv\_program/regular\_cast['actor']
+      * /tv/tv\_program/original\_network['network']
+      * /tv/tv\_program/recurring\_writers['writers']
+      * /tv/tv\_program/tv\_producer['producer']

 * mymovieapi

   Looks up information about a collection of TV of movies, and discovers the following information. mymovieapi returns a complete list of actors, but has a limit of 2500 item lookups per day.